Muterra/doc-golix/whitepaper.md

 ## Content management primitives

-At this point we can fully enumerate the required components in a Muse encrypted object container (MEOC) record:
+At this point we can fully enumerate the required **public** components in a Muse encrypted object container (MEOC) record:

 1. File hash / MUID
 2. Author MUID